TromsFylkestrafikk/ragnarok-ruter/SINK.md

 Historically this data set has been unstable and prone to changes/errors and unannounced updates.

+Another thing to notice is the user identifier.
+There is no such.
+The only way to track users is by app instance name, which changes every time the app is installed.

 ## Source

 Ruter was the main motivator for the kollektivkameratene 1.0